qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 To add faces to a mesh layer:

 #.
 Press the |meshDigitizing| :sup:`Digitize mesh elements` button
 #.
-A :guilabel:`Vertex Z value` widget appears on the top right corner of
-   the map canvas.
+A :guilabel:`Vertex Z value` widget appears on the top right corner of the map canvas.
    Set this value to the Z coordinate you would like to assign to the subsequent vertices.
 #.
-Double-click to add a first vertex or move the cursor next to a vertex.
+Hover over a vertex and click the small triangle that appears next it.
 #.
-Click the small triangle that appears next to the vertex and move the cursor
+Move the cursor to the next vertex position;
-   to the next vertex position; you can snap to existing vertex or double-click to add a new one.
+   you can snap to existing vertex or left-click to add a new one.
 #.
 Proceed as above to add as many vertices you wish for the face.
    Press :kbd:`Backspace` button to undo the last vertex.
 #.
 While moving the mouse, a rubberband showing the shape of the face is displayed.
    If it is shown in green, then the expected face is valid and you can right-click to add it to the mesh.
-If in red, the face is not valid (e.g. because it self-intersects, overlaps an existing face or vertex, ...) and can't be added.
-You'd need to fix the geometry.
+   If it is red, the face is not valid (e.g. because it self-intersects, overlaps an existing face or vertex, creates a hole, ...) and can't be added.
+   You'd need to undo some vertices and fix the geometry.
 #.
 Press :kbd:`Esc` to abort the face digitizing.
 #.
 Right-click to validate the face.